Summer 2022 Edition

 Of all the beliefs about Bible prophecy established as normative among Christians, Amillennialism ranks number one, thanks to the prolific writings and wide influence of the African Bishop, Aurelius Augustine of the city of Hippo Regius, in what is present-day Algeria.
 St. Augustine was born on November 13, 354, and died on August 28, 430.
 Today, almost 1,583 years after his death his prophecy ideas are the most prevalent belief system in the whole Christian world.
 However, we would be mistaken if we thought this truth meant that the majority of Christians know their eschatology by this name; such is not the case!

-Nevertheless, Catholic, Orthodox and mainline Protestant churches cherish these views and are reluctant to doubt them, and to be effective teachers and communicators it is necessary to help direct people to understand what they presently believe, and encourage them to discover how it differs with what the Bible says or infers.
+Nevertheless, Catholic, Orthodox, and mainline Protestant churches cherish these views and are reluctant to doubt them, and to be effective teachers and communicators it is necessary to help direct people to understand what they presently believe, and encourage them to discover how it differs from what the Bible says or infers.

 Encouraging a Reappraisal of Amillennialism

 To even begin contemplating any changes at all, each and every one of us must have a clear idea of what we believe and why we believe it.
 Is our view based on the Bible?
 Is it based on the accumulated assumptions of many years?
 Is it comprised of collective ideas that have not undergone the rigors of point-by-point testing with what the Bible says?
 What we believe may easily be a combination of both, but we need to look at whatever it is and compare it with data that all parties agree should serve as a standard, a guide and yardstick.

 Using Nebuchadnezzar's dream as found in Daniel 2:31-45 is an excellent way for each of us to fact-check ideas we have received and generally taken for granted.

 Daniel 7:1-27 is a parallel account that uses different symbols and adds more details to the course of events.